Setup Survey Block

 You might have noticed that a third option exists in the Setup Survey block - Setup was not offered - no need to setup survey.

-For reporting, this option records that the caller was never offered a survey.
+For reporting, this option records that the customer was never offered a survey.
 This can happen for several reasons.
-For example, the caller might have ended the call early or in the Self Service phase, or your application might contain a segment in which it does not make sense to offer a survey.
+For example, the customer might have ended the interaction early or in the Self Service phase, or your application might contain a segment in which it does not make sense to offer a survey.

 To receive reporting in these scenarios, you must place a Setup Survey block in your application and select the Setup was not offered - no need to setup survey option to record that this interaction did not include a survey offer.